CharlotAxel/Sudoku_Solver.py/README.md

 # Sudoku_Solver.py
-Script that solves a sudoku given a board.
+Script that solves a sudoku with a given board.